Darxo/Hardened/README.md

 - `IsTurnStarted` in `actor.nut` and `agent.nut` is no longer set to `false` when a character ends their turn.
 It is now only set to `false` at the start of a new round
 - Introduce new `setWeight` and `getWeight` function for `item.nut` to make code around itemweight more readable.
 They work on the same underlying StaminaModifier but in a reversed way
 - Add `setSkillsIsUsable` for skill.nut, which toggles `IsUsable` of all skills on the actor matching a certain condition
-- `onMovementStep` now calls `onUpdateVisibility` for the entity after the `onMovementStep` skil event happened instead of before, allowing you to better implement effects, where vision depend on positioning
+- `onMovementStep` now calls `onUpdateVisibility` for the entity after the `onMovementStep` skill event happened instead of before, allowing you to better implement effects, where vision depend on positioning
 - Add new `AffectedBodyPart` member for `injury.nut` (temporary injuries) which specifies which bodypart that injury belongs to.
 It defaults to -1 and is adjusted depending on the vanilla injury lists
 - Add new `IsAlwaysShowingScoutingReport = false` flag for asset_manager.
 When `true` you will always see defender line-up, even during night, similar to the "Band of Poachers" origin
 - Make `getSurroundedCount` function from `actor.nut` more moddable.
 The new `countsAsSurrounding` function from `actor.nut` controls, what counts as surrounding (ignoring distance).
 The new `__calculateSurroundedCount` returns the actual number of surrounding enemies, without any clamping or `StartSurroundCountAt`